HPDell/typst-starter-journal-article/README.md

-# A starter template for journal articles
+# A configurable starter template for journal articles

 This package provides a template for writing journal articles to organise authors, institutions, and information of corresponding authors.